John Paul DeJoria: Personal life

 DeJoria has married four times.
 He married his current wife, Eloise Broady DeJoria, in 1993.
 They have one child, John Anthony.
 He also has three children from previous relationships, John Paul II (or Jr.), Alexis Jones (with former wife Jamie Briggs), and Michaeline.
 He also has two stepchildren from Eloise's previous relationship, Michael and Justin Harvey.

 The DeJorias have contributed over $4,000 to the political campaigns of Senator Ted Cruz and over $5,000 to Texas Governor Rick Perry, among others, as well as to the Democratic National Committee and many Democratic political candidates.
+In 2025, John was among the top donors to the MAHA PAC, donating $50,000.

 DeJoria is a supporter of Mobile Loaves & Fishes, Food4Africa, Mineseeker, and Blazer House.
 In 2008, DeJoria traveled to sub-Saharan Africa to join Nelson Mandela in his efforts to help feed over 17,000 orphaned children through Food4Africa.
 In the same year his company Paul Mitchell helped provide over 400,000 life-saving meals for the children.
 Dejoria is a co-creator of Grow Appalachia, an organization begun in 2009 which helps promote healthy food and teaching farming skills.

 In 2017, a documentary named Good Fortune depicted the struggle and philanthropic work of DeJoria; it won the Audience Award for Best Documentary at Sundance.

 In 2012, using a video, he showed his support for Captain Paul Watson of the Sea Shepherd Conservation Society, when Watson was detained in Germany for interfering with shark finning operations.
 In December 2022 The Captain Paul Watson Foundation announced their first ship, the 'John Paul Dejoria II'.

 In 2018, when DeJoria finalized the purchase of Taymouth Castle, he gave £10 million to his lawyer, Stephen Jones, for the transaction.
 Jones absconded with the funds, leaving DeJoria and his fellow investors to pay for the property a second time.
 Seeking restitution, DeJoria eventually got Jones's professional indemnity insurers, Axis Specialty, to pay him $7 million via a Court of Appeal order.
 Jones went to prison.

 In 2019, he purchased the 80 acre campus that once housed McDonald's global headquarters.
 This acquisition includes the Hamburger University training facility and the Hyatt-branded and managed hotel The Hyatt Lodge.

 In 2022, he pledged £20,000 to save the 19th-century frigate HMS Unicorn, one of the oldest surviving ships in the world.